kilhage/class.js/README.md

 });
 </pre>

-* Extend an instance of a class
+* Add properties to an class instance on the fly
 <pre>

 var Class = $.Class({